-- The student has only the student teaching requirement remaining to be completed during the upcoming semester, OR - The student can document a serious hardship associated with participation in the commencement ceremony (ie. documented illness, religious observance, sports event, etc.) on the day established.
+- 1. The student has only the student teaching requirement remaining to be completed during the upcoming semester, OR - 2.
+The student can document a serious hardship associated with participation in the commencement ceremony (ie. documented illness, religious observance, sports event, etc.) on the day established.

-Complete information about commencement is available on the Office of the Registrar's commencement web site.
+Complete information about commencement is available at the commencement web site. (www.drake.edu/registrar/commencement)